 PowerApps component framework overview

-Use PowerApps component framework to create custom components in model-driven apps to provide an enhanced user experience for the users to view and work with data in forms, views and dashboards.
+Use PowerApps component framework to create code components for model-driven apps and canvas apps (experimental preview) to provide an enhanced user experience for the users to view and work with data in forms, views, and dashboards.
 For example:

 - Replace a field that displays a numeric text value with a